H4wK-101/Morse/README.md

 Encode and Decode Morse code with this python script .

 ## How to use ?
+use Morse.py with the following arguments to use it.
 ```
-use Morse.py with the following arguments pyo use it.

   -h, --help            show this help message and exit
   -d MORSE, --decode MORSE
                         Decode Morse to Plain text .